-When you connect your listings through the Vrbo Partner integration, payment processing is no longer handled by Vrbo.
-As a result, hosts may see different fees and billing workflows than they are used to with directly managed Vrbo listings.
+When you connect your listings through the Vrbo Partner integration, guest payment processing is no longer handled by Vrbo.
+Instead, payments are processed by your selected Merchant of Record: Hospitable or Stripe.

-This article explains the fees that apply to Vrbo Partner reservations, how Vrbo commissions are collected, and the differences between Hospitable and Stripe payment processing options.
+This article explains the fees that apply to Vrbo Partner reservations, how Vrbo bills commissions or subscription fees, and how Hospitable and Stripe payment processing differ.

 At a Glance